preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Deleting pages in Omnia - on the technical side
 **************************************************
-Deleted pages are stored in a document library in the Communication Site backend in SharePoint and will be stored there until someone decides to manually terminate them.
+Deleted pages are stored in a document library in the communication site backend in SharePoint and will be stored there until someone decides to manually terminate them.

 When a page is deleted, the information is removed from the Omnia database and is only stored in SharePoint.
 The page and it's media is moved to a specific archive catalog in the backend connected SharePoint site.